-- Computational capability: The availability -- often via the cloud -- and power/cost of systems have reached a level where many AI algorithms can run in real time.
+- Computational capability.The availability -- often via the cloud -- and power and cost of systems have reached a level where many artificial intelligence algorithms can run in real time.
 The most obvious example of this in the consumer space is the increase in devices that process real-time speech.

-- Connected machines: Systems are more connected to the physical world than ever before via IoT, which means they can operate on up-to-date information.
+- Connected machines.
+Systems are more connected to the physical world than ever before via IoT, which means they can operate on up-to-date information.
 Soon, nearly everything will have a sensor that machines can use as a decision input.

-- Machine trust: The rise of blockchain and other machine-to-machine trust technologies means that machines can trust each other like never before.
+- Machine trust.
+The rise of blockchain and other machine-to-machine trust technologies means that machines can trust each other like never before.
 This reduces the need for manual validation and verification.

-There are many different models that companies can use to implement AI in the workplace.
+There are many different models that employers can use to implement AI in the workplace.
 As the options continue to increase, there will likely be a growing trend of AI as a service, where the implementation of AI isn't something the end user has to think about as long as it achieves results.
 SAP and Google have developed embedded AI platforms, for example.

 AI in the workplace learns on the job